-Thr347 (Fig. 9B).
+X-ray structure analysis.
+Analysis of the experimental structures of ER $\alpha$ Tyr537Ser complexed with TPE derivatives: Z2OHTPE, 3OHTPE, BPTPE showed similar conformations of the receptors with a high degree of similarity to ER $\alpha$ Tyr537S-E2 complex.
+All X-ray structures adopt the canonical agonist conformation with helix 12 positioned over the binding site, sealing ligands inside.
+No major differences have been noticed in the binding modes of the ligands and positioning of helix 12 between TPE complexes and the reference structure, ER $\alpha$ Tyr537S-E2 (Fig. 9A).
+In the binding pocket, all ligands recapitulate to some extent the H-bonds network specific to E2.
+Thus, the common H-bonding to Glu353 and Arg394 via a phenolic hydroxyl is shared by all ligands.
+The additional phenolic hydroxyl of Z2OHTPE and 3OHTPE forms H-bonds with His524, like E2, while a feature specific to 3OHTPE and BPTPE is the formation of an H-bond with Thr347 (Fig. 9B).
 The hydrophobic interactions account for the remaining contacts with the binding pocket.
-From Fig. 9, A and B, one can see that the differences between structures are minor using this technology, and the features responsible for the observed biologic behavior could not be identified.
-Thus, we performed MD simulations for TPE derivatives bound to wild-type $ER\alpha$ LBD to investigate the conformational dynamics of ligands binding and their influence upon the receptor conformation.
-Additionally, experimental X-ray structures were obtained for the mutant Tyr537Ser ERα-LBD and with a coactivator peptide glutamate receptor-interacting protein 1 that was not recruited by the TPEs ER α complexes in the biologic experiments performed the wild-type $ER\alpha$ (see above section) and was not included in the molecular dynamics simulations.
-Furthermore, the mutated residue, Ser537, is next to helix 12 and interacts with Asp351, which in turn connects to Thr347, a residue involved in H-bond formation with 3OHTPE and BPTPE (Fig. 9B).
+From Figs. 9A and 9B, one can see that the differences between structures are minor using this technology, and the features responsible for the observed biological behavior could not be identified.
+Thus, we performed MD simulations for TPE derivatives bound to wild type ER $\alpha$ LBD to investigate the conformational dynamics of ligands binding and their influence upon the receptor conformation.
+Additionally, experimental X-ray structures were obtained for the mutant Tyr537Ser ER $\alpha$ -LBD and with a coactivator peptide GRIP1 that was not recruited by the TPEs ER $\alpha$ complexes in the biological experiments performed the wild type ER $\alpha$ (see above section) and was not included in the molecular dynamics simulations.
+Furthermore, the mutated residue, Ser537, is next to helix 12 and interacts with Asp351, which in turn connects to Thr347, a residue involved in H-bonds formation with 3OHTPE and BPTPE (Fig. 9B).
 Thus, it can be expected that mutation Tyr537Ser could influence the position of essential residues interacting with the ligands.
-For these reasons, wild-type $ER\alpha$ -ligand complexes without coactivators were built from the experimental structures and used in 50nanosecond MD simulation for each system.
+For these reasons, wild type ER $\alpha$ -ligand complexes without coactivators were built from the experimental structures and used in 50ns MD simulation for each system.

-Structural Analysis of MD Simulations.
-To explore the conformational stability of the simulations and ensure that all models have reached equilibrium, RMSDs of the proteins' $C\alpha$ atoms relative to their position in the first frame were monitored for each trajectory.
-The calculated RMSD values indicate the complexes reaching stable states after approximately 5 nanoseconds (Supplemental Fig. 1; Supplemental Table 2).
-The sole exception is BPTPE, which fluctuates more and reaches the plateau around 12 nanoseconds (Supplemental Fig. 1).
+Structural analysis of MD simulations.
+To explore the conformational stability of the simulations and ensure that all models have reached equilibrium, root-mean-square deviations (RMSD) of the proteins $C\alpha$ atoms relative to their position in the first frame were monitored for each trajectory.
+The calculated RMSD values indicate the complexes reaching stable states after approximately 5ns (Table S2, Fig. S1).
+The sole exception is BPTPE, which fluctuates more and reaches the plateau around 12ns (Fig. S1).
 Also, RMSD has been calculated for the $C\alpha$ atoms of helix 12.
-The results show helix 12 fluctuating similarly as the native proteins, with slightly lower values of RMSD for BPTPE (Supplemental Table 2).
-Next, the stability of the ligands relative to the protein and its binding site, together with the internal fluctuations of ligands atoms, was investigated (Supplemental Table 2).
-The analysis shows small internal fluctuations of the ligands, around 0.4 Å, and the ligands bound stable in the binding sites, with RMSD values ranging from 1.04 \pm 0.4 Å for E_2 up to 1.43 \pm 0.21 Å for Z2OHTPE (Supplemental Table 2).
+The results show helix 12 fluctuating similarly as the native proteins, with slightly lower values of RMSD for BPTPE (Table S2).
+Next, the stability of the ligands relative to the protein and its binding site together with the internal fluctuations of ligands atoms, have been investigated (Table S2).
+The analysis shows small internal fluctuations of the ligands, around 0.4 Å, and the ligands bound stable in the binding sites, with RMSD values ranging from $1.04\pm0.4$ Å for E2 up to $1.43\pm0.21$ Å for Z2OHTPE (Table S2).